plasmadlt/plasma-finance-market-tokenlist/README.md

-# Spaceport - Decentralized Cross-Chain IDO Launchpad
+# Spaceport - The First Decentralized Multi-Chain IDO Launchpad

 <p align="center"><img src="https://gblobscdn.gitbook.com/assets%2F-MOWBTwEhneL3ZmpuT_Q%2F-McTMFZHOXlDfXSW_FNI%2F-McTMtl3elNtDXm0GsdJ%2Fimage.png"></p>

 To add an information for your IDO on Spaceport or on the Innovation Hub page, please fork this repo, create a folder with your token address and JSON file inside with all the data about your project. https://github.com/plasmadlt/plasma-finance-market-tokenlist/tree/main/spaceport

-Here is a model of IDO JSON data:
+Here is a model of IDO JSON metadata:

 ```json
 {